jndavidz/mymusicdl/README.md

 #### WhisperLRC

-On some music platforms, it is not possible to obtain lyric files directly, for example `XimalayaMusicClient` and `MituMusicClient`.
+On some music platforms, it is not possible to obtain lyric files directly, for example `XimalayaMusicClient`, `LizhiMusicClient`, `LRTSMusicClient`, `QingtingMusicClient` and `MituMusicClient`.
 To handle this, musicdl provides a faster-whisper-based interface that can generate lyrics automatically.

 Generate lyrics from a local file: